msampathkumar/datadriven/Project Submission.md

 As the evaluation metric of the competition use [Accuracy Score][url_metric] /Classification Rate, we can use this metric.

 The classification rate, which calculates the percentage of rows where the predicted class in the submission matches the actual class in the test set.
 The maximum is 1 and the minimum is 0.
-The goal is to maximise the classification rate.
+The goal is to maximize the classification rate.

 <math display="block">
     <mi>Classification Rate</mi>